rameezr07/DSA/Linked Lists/Object and Pointer to object.md

 ### Summary:
 - Use `object.member` (e.g., `node1.next`) when you have an object.
 - Use `pointer->member` (e.g., `node->next`) when you have a pointer to an object.

-I hope this helps clarify the difference!
-If you have any more questions, feel free to ask.